Present at FURC 2023

 Presenting at FURC:

 Please do NOT bring posters with you to the Reception.
-Posters must be brought with the presenter the morning of Saturday, February 19th, 2022 for poster check-in.
-Poster check-in is to operate from 8:00-9:00 AM and will be located in the back of the Pegasus Ballroom in the UCF Student Union.
-Please follow signage and/or ask the registration desk for directions.
-Prior to student presenters' assigned session, they may check out their poster from the same location for set-up.
-Magnets will be provided to hang posters on the whiteboard displays set up in the Pegasus Ballroom during the poster sessions.
+Posters must be brought with the presenter the morning of Saturday, February 18th, 2023, for poster check-in.
+Poster check-in is to operate from 8:00-9:00 a.m. and will be located in the front of the Gus Machado College of Business.
+Please follow signage or ask the registration desk for directions.
+Prior to student presenters’ assigned session, they may check out their poster from the same location for set-up.
+Magnets will be provided to hang posters on the whiteboard displays set up in the room during the poster sessions.